Skip to main content

 grinding12 negative mentions

-• The game offers a unique blend of RPG and management elements, allowing for strategic gameplay and character customization.
+• The game offers a unique blend of RPG and management mechanics, allowing players to recruit and manage adventurers while sending them on quests.

-• Combat is slow and repetitive, requiring excessive clicking to end turns, which detracts from the overall enjoyment.
+• Combat can be slow and repetitive, with a turn-based system that requires excessive clicking to end turns, detracting from the overall enjoyment.

 • story